Stochastic Sequential Quadratic Programming for Optimization with Functional Constraints: Proof of Theorem

 The fourth term on the right is non-positive and can be dropped for $\eta_t \leq \frac{1}{2(L_f+\gamma L_g)}$.
 Finally, for $\eta_t \leq \frac{1}{4L_f}$, the last term on the right can be bounded from \eqref{qlb},

 which upon substituting into \eqref{prefinallem1}, yields the required result.
-Further, both requirements for $\eta_t$ are satisfied when $\eta_t \leq \frac{1}{2(L_f+\max\{L_f,\gamma L_g\})}$. \end{IEEEproof} Having established the one-step inequality, we can now obtain the required oracle complexities.
-For the sake of brevity, recall the definition of $\Delta_t$ from Sec. \ref{penaltyequivalent} and also define $\delta_t := \EE\norm{\x_t - \x_\star}^2$.
+Further, both requirements for $\eta_t$ are satisfied when $\eta_t \leq \frac{1}{2(L_f+\max\{L_f,\gamma L_g\})}$. \end{IEEEproof} Having established the one-step inequality, we can now obtain the required oracle complexities. \begin{IEEEproof}[Proof of Theorem \ref{prox-thm}] For the sake of brevity, recall the definition of $\Delta_t$ from Sec. \ref{penaltyequivalent} and also define $\delta_t := \EE\norm{\x_t - \x_\star}^2$.
 Taking full expectation in \eqref{step-eq} and using the definitions of $\Delta_t$ and $\delta_t$, we obtain:

 Let us consider the convex case first, where we set $\mu = 0$, yielding $\Delta_{t+1} \leq \tfrac{1}{2\eta_t}\delta_t - \tfrac{1}{2\eta_t}\delta_{t+1} + 2\eta_t\sigma^2$.
 Multiplying by $\eta_t$ on both sides for $\eta_{t+1} \leq \eta_t$ and taking sum for $t = 0, \ldots, T-1$, we obtain: